Pycord-Development/pycord/docs/api.rst

 .. function:: on_guild_update(before, after)

-    Called when a :class:`Guild` updates, for example:
+    Called when a :class:`Guild` is updated, for example:

     - Changed name
     - Changed AFK channel